matteofumagalli1275/starling_slotmachine/README.md

   - transitions-based rotation
   - async answer from the server (keeps rotating if no answer was given)

+ROADMAP:
+	- Fix the bad wheel stop with very delayed server answers
+	- Clean the mess
+	- Add a stop button that skips the rotation to a certain point

 You can try the sample in the SampleProject directory, it's a flashdevelop project.